chi110356042/Cathay_demo/README.md

 **Commands to run**

+Download the folder `terraform_demo` and you can run the command below.

 `terraform init`  Add the necessary plugins and build the **.terraform** directory

 `terraform plan` Create an execution plan (what terraform need to do in order to achieve the desired state)